andreasottosanti/TRIFASE/README.md

 ###  Section 2.4 - Master R script
 All the scripts described in [Section 2 - subsection 2](#s2-ss2) and [Section 2 - subsection 3](#s2-ss3) are reported in a unique R file called `master.R`.
 This script will reproduce all the results related to the simulations.
-Be sure to set the parent directory `TRIFASE_Code` as the working directory before running `master.R`.
+Be sure to set the parent directory to this directory as the working directory before running `master.R`.

 For each Figure and Table generated through `master.R`, the object names in the R script match the exact labels in the Manuscript.
 E.g., Figure 1 corresponds to the `Figure1` object in the `R script`, and Supplementary Figure 1 is labeled as `Figure1Suppl`.
 Users can locate the line numbers in `master.R` where Figures and Tables are saved by referring to Table 1.